Give Yourself Goosebumps

 Give Yourself Goosebumps is a children's horror fiction gamebook series by R. L. Stine.
-After the success of the regular Goosebumps books, Scholastic Press decided to create this spin-off series in 1995.
-In fact, Stine had written gamebooks in previous years.
+After the success of the original Goosebumps books, Scholastic Press decided to create this spin-off series in 1995.

-Fifty books in the series, including the "special editions" were published between 1995 and 2000.
-All of the books in the series, with the exception of Please Don't Feed the Vampire, are now out-of-print.
+50 books in the series, including the "special editions" were published between 1995 and 2000.
+All of the books in the series, with the exception of Please Don't Feed the Vampire, are now out of print.